hove-io/transit_model/src/documentation/nl_syntus_fares_read.md

 **Computing the ticket price**

 The ticket price is calculated by adding the boarding fee to the price specified for the origin-destination pair:
-- the boarding fee is equal to the value of *FareFrame/EntranceRateWrtCurrency*.
+- The boarding fee is equal to the value of *FareFrame/EntranceRateWrtCurrency*.
+- The OD price is calculated differently based on the *FareStructure* type:
-- the OD price is calculated by multiplying the value of *DistanceMatrixElementPrice/Amount* by the value of *DistanceMatrixElementPrice/Units*.
+  - if the *FareStructure* type is a *DirectPriceMatrix*, the value of *DistanceMatrixElementPrice/Amount* is multiplied by the value of *DistanceMatrixElementPrice/Units*.
+  - if the *FareStructure* type is a *UnitPrice*, the value of *DistanceMatrixElementPrice/Distance* is multiplied by the value of *GeographicalIntervalPrice/Amount* and then by the value of *GeographicalIntervalPrice/Units*.

 If *FareFrame/RoundingWrtCurrencyRule* is specified, a rounding rule for the specified `currency_type` is applied to the computed ticket price.
 For example, if the value is set to `0.01` for the currency `EUR`, then the ticket price is rounded to the nearest euro cent.